April 2-82012

 Confederate Powderworks Chimney

 At the beginning of the Civil War gunpowder supplies for the Confederate armies were insufficient.
-In 1861 Jefferson Davis, president of the Confederacy, charged Colonel George Washington Rains with solving this issue by creating a local supply of gunpowder.
+In 1861 Jefferson Davis, president of the Confederacy, charged Col. George Washington Rains with solving this issue by creating a local supply of gunpowder.
 Rains chose the flat lands by the Augusta Canal as the most suitable site for making the much needed gunpowder.
-He named Major Charles Shaler Smith as architect to design the Confederate Powder Works.
+He named Maj.
+Charles Shaler Smith as architect to design the Confederate Powder Works.

 The Confederate Powder Works, the only permanent edifice constructed by the Confederate States of America, was in operation until April 1865.